 All of our plain chocolate bars and discs are vegan, with the exception of our milk chocolates, which contain milk.
 A kosher food is one that has been certified by a rabbinical authority as compliant with Jewish dietary laws.
 Our cocoa beans have not been certified kosher by a rabbinical authority, so our products are not certified kosher.
 All of our plain chocolate bars and discs are gluten-free.
 Check the packaging of any product for specific ingredients.

 Every Harper Macaw product restores and protects deforested or threatened rainforest in northeast Brazil.
-For every product you purchase, we donate a portion of sales to our partners on the ground in Brazil.
 On average, one chocolate bar adds 30 square feet of land to Reserva Serra Bonita, a private natural heritage preserve in Brazil’s Atlantic Forest that is managed under the stewardship of Instituto Uiraçu.

 We have picked animals which represent the biodiversity in Brazil’s rich Amazon and Atlantic Rainforests and which appear on the IUCN Red List Category (http://www.iucnredlist.org/technical-documents/categories-and-criteria).
 Showcasing them in our packaging is a simple form to raise awareness of threats to faunal biodiversity in the regions we source from.
 The Golden Headed Lion Tamarin is considered one of the world’s most endangered mammals and is considered a cultural symbol of Brazilian biodiversity.
 The Blue Hyacinth Macaw is considered an endangered species, along with many other of its macaw cousins.
 The beautiful Panthera Onca Jaguar is a species listed as near threatened.
 As for the brightly colorful Poison Dart Frog, 25% of its 200 species are endangered or threatened.
 The common denominator to each of their biodiversity threats is habitat loss.